 You can create blog subscription emails for instant (each time you post), daily, weekly, and/or monthly subscribers.
 Subscribers can opt in to a certain subscription frequency when they fill out your subscriber form.

 HubSpot automatically generates a blog subscriber form for each blog that your create.
-You can learn about setting up your blog subscription options in this article.
+You can learn about setting up your blog subscription options here.

-You can create additional blogs and manage your existing blog options within Content Settings.
+You can create additional blogs and manage your existing blog options within your blog settings.
 Before you begin blogging, you will want to make sure that you have your blog's general options set up.